kdoore/cs1335-gitbook-S16/rain-drop_game.md

         }
 	}

-It's critical to note that in the constructor ``Catcher(float r)``, we are initializing the PVector object.
 This is an important function of a constructor:  to create any objects that are instance variables of the class.
 We can't use any of these objects until they've been initialized.

 Ball Class Code